Hilya: Popularity of the graphic form

-There are several reasons given for the popularity of graphic hilyes.
+There are several reasons given for the popularity of graphic ḥilān.
 Islam prohibits the depiction of graphic representations of people that may lead to idols.
 For this reason, Islamic art developed in the forms of calligraphy, miniatures and other non-figurative arts.
 In miniatures, Muhammad's face was either veiled or blanked.
 Because of the prohibition on drawing the face of Muhammad, the need to represent Muhammad was satisfied by writing his name and characteristics.

 Many authors have commented that another reason is the affection that Muslims feel for Muhammad, which leads them to read about his physical and moral beauty.
-The (apocryphal) hadith that those who memorize his hilye and keep it close to their heart will see Muhammad in their dreams would have been another reason.
-Muslim people's love for Muhammad is considered to be one of the reasons for the display of hilye panels at a prominent place in their homes (see Graphic art form section below).
+The (apocryphal) hadith that those who memorize his ḥilya and keep it close to their heart will see Muhammad in their dreams would have been another reason.
+Muslim people's love for Muhammad is considered to be one of the reasons for the display of ḥilya panels at a prominent place in their homes (see Graphic art form section below).

-Hakani has said in his poem that a house with a hilye will be protected from trouble.
-Another motivation would have been the hadith given by Hakani in the Hilye-i Şerif, which states that those who read and memorize Muhammad's hilye will attain great rewards in this and the other world, will see Muhammad in their dreams, will be protected from many disasters, and will receive Muhammad's esteem.
+Hakani has said in his poem that a house with a ḥilya will be protected from trouble.
+Another motivation would have been the hadith given by Hakani in the Hilye-i Şerif, which states that those who read and memorize Muhammad's ḥilya will attain great rewards in this and the other world, will see Muhammad in their dreams, will be protected from many disasters, and will receive Muhammad's esteem.

-In the "sebeb-i te'lîf" ve "hâtime" section of the hilye, the writer gives the reasons to write the hilye.
+In the "sebeb-i te'lîf" ve "hâtime" section of the ḥilya, the writer gives the reasons to write the ḥilya.
 Hakani wrote that his reason was to be worthy of Muhammad's holy intercession (shefaat) on doomsday and to receive a prayer from willing readers.
-Other hilye writers express, usually at the end of the hilye, their desire to be commended to the esteem of Muhammad, the other prophets, or the four caliphs.
-One hilye writer, Hakim, wrote that he wishes that people will remember Muhammad as they look at his hilye.
+Other ḥilya writers express, usually at the end of the ḥilya, their desire to be commended to the esteem of Muhammad, the other prophets, or the four caliphs.
+One ḥilya writer, Hakim, wrote that he wishes that people will remember Muhammad as they look at his ḥilya.

 Hakani's Hilye-i Şerif has been an object of affection to many Turkish people.
 His poem has been copied on paper as well as on wooden panels by many calligraphers and has been read with the accompaniment of music in Mawlid ceremonies.

 Non-Ottoman forms

-As an art form, hilye has mostly been restricted to Ottoman lands.
-A small number of instances of hilye panels were made in Iran, and they reflect a Shiite adaptation of the form: there is a Persian translation below the Arabic text and the names of the Twelve Imams are listed.
-In the 19th century, some Iranian hilyes combined the traditional hilye format with the Iranian tradition of pictorial representation of Muhammad and Ali.
+As an art form, ḥilya has mostly been restricted to Ottoman lands.
+A small number of instances of ḥilya panels were made in Iran and they reflect a Twelver Shi'a adaptation of the form: there is a Persian translation below the Arabic text and the names of the Twelve Imams are listed.
+In the 19th century, some Iranian ḥilān combined the traditional ḥilya format with the Iranian tradition of pictorial representation of Muhammad and Ali.

 There are contemporary exponents of the art outside this region, such as the Pakistani calligrapher Rasheed Butt and the American calligrapher Mohamed Zakariya.